 Packaging for Marijuana Products in solid form sold or displayed for Registered Qualifying Patients in multiple servings shall allow a Registered Qualifying Patient to easily perform the division into single servings.

-Edible Marijuana Products in a solid form shall be easily and permanently scored to identify individual servings.
+Edibles in a solid form shall be easily and permanently scored to identify individual servings.

 Notwithstanding 935 CMR 501.105(6)(c)2.a., where a product is unable, because of its form, to be easily and permanently scored to identify individual servings, the product shall be packaged in a single serving size.
-The determination of whether a product is able to be easily and permanently scored shall be decided by the Commission consistent with sub-regulatory guidelines established by the Commission and provided to Licensees.
+The determination of whether a product can be easily and permanently scored shall be decided by the Commission consistent with sub-regulatory guidelines established by the Commission and provided to Licensees.

-Each single serving of an Edible Marijuana Product contained in a multiple-serving package may be marked, stamped or otherwise imprinted with the symbol issued by the Commission under 935 CMR 501.105(5) that indicates that the single serving is a Marijuana Product.
+Each single serving of an Edible contained in a multiple-serving package may be marked, stamped or otherwise imprinted with the symbol issued by the Commission under 935 CMR 501.105(5): Labeling of Marijuana and Marijuana Products that indicates that the single serving is a Marijuana Product.

 Serving size shall be determined by the MTC.

+CMOs shall comply with the packaging requirements in 935 CMR 500.105(6): Packaging of Marijuana and Marijuana Products for adult-use sales or 935 CMR 501.105(6): Packaging of Marijuana and Marijuana Products for medical-use sales.

 Packaging and Labeling Pre-approval.
-Prior to a Marijuana Product being sold at an MTC, a Licensee or License applicant may submit an application, in a form and manner determined by the Commission, for packaging and label approval to the Commission.
-The Commission may charge a fee for packaging and labeling pre-approval.
-The packaging and labeling preapproval process shall in no way substitute for compliance with 935 CMR 501.105(5) through (6).
+Prior to Marijuana or Marijuana Product being sold at an MTC, a CMO, a Licensee or License Applicant may submit an application for packaging and label approval to the Commission.
+An application for pre-approval may be submitted at any time prior to Marijuana or Marijuana Product being sold or at any time a substantive change is made to the packaging or labeling of Marijuana or Marijuana Product.
+The Commission shall charge a fee for packaging and labeling pre-approval pursuant to 935 CMR 501.005: Fees.

+Packaging and labeling pre-approval review shall be limited to the physical attributes of, and statutorily required warnings on, the packaging and label, including but not limited to legibility, but may not include a review of specific Independent Testing Laboratory test results required pursuant to 935 CMR 501.105(5) and (6).The packaging and labeling preapproval process shall be in addition to the requirements of 935 CMR 501.105(5) through (6).

+In addition to an application for packaging and labeling pre-approval in a form and manner determined by the Commission, an applicant for pre-approval shall submit electronic files of the following to the Commission:

+For packaging pre-approval, two images of the packaging, one depicting the front of the packaging and one depicting the back of the packaging.
+Photographs shall be electronic files in a JPEG format with a minimum photo resolution of 640 x 480 and print resolution of 300 DPI.
+Photographs shall be against a white background.

+For labeling pre-approval, one image of each label requested for review.
+Photographs shall be electronic files in a JPEG format with a minimum photo resolution of 640 x 480 and print resolution of 300 DPI.
+Photographs shall be against a white background.

+The Commission shall make every effort to make a pre-approval determination based on information submitted.
+In the event that a pre-approval determination is unable to be made conclusively based on submitted photographs, the Commission may request to view the packaging or label in person or through a video conference.
+Any such request by the Commission shall be made to the applicant electronically or in writing.

 Inventory.